studyathome-internationally/hub/docs/courses/electronic-design/README.md

 - active electronic devices
 - analysis of data-sheets
 - simulation of electronic circuits
-- synthesis and analysis of electronic circuits
+- design and simulation of electronic circuits

 ### Outcomes